Easter Holidays Days Out and What’s On Events in Devon Dorset and Somerset

 Wildwood at Escot

 We’ve enjoyed great days out with the children at Wildwood Escot, so can recommend it as a good place to visit over Easter.
-They now have wolves in residence which I would love to see (they were in quarantine when we went).
-Along with red squirrels, lynx, wild boar and a very confusing beech maze this is a fun day outdoors.
+Events to be published so check their website.
+With wolves, red squirrels, lynx, wild boar, lots of outdoor space for imaginative play and a very confusing beech maze, this is a fun day outdoors.
 There is also an indoor toddler play are and a lovely cafe.
 Take a look at our day out on this post.

 Sidmouth Donkey Sanctuary

 A favourite with locals for years, this is a lovely attraction with the donkeys at it’s heart.
-Now with a new visitor centre and fabulous large cafe there’s even more to do.
 Perfect for all ages and abilities you can explore or walk as far as you feel able to.
 A short walk around the main centre will bring you up close with some of the donkeys that are being cared for, or stretch your legs out into the fields for a longer walk and enjoy the views.
 You can join the South West Coast Path if you walk all the way through the woods and even down to the beach (only try this when it’s dry underfoot!).
 There is also a fun maze.

-Over Easter there is a fun Holiday Hunt trail to follow (£3 charge for this, 11am – 3pm) but entry to the Sanctuary is by donation only so this is a great value day out.
+Over Easter there is a fun Holiday Hunt trail to follow (extra charge for this).
+Entry to the Sanctuary is by donation only so this is a great value day out.

 Ferne Animal Sanctuary